Do you love mozzarella? I mean real mozzarella?

 “No problem,” said the mozzarella man, “we’ll find you another one.”

-You’ll understand, dear reader, that I was quite worried when my mate told me this story when he came home that night (carrying a bag full of fake mozzarella.)
+You’ll understand, dear reader, that I was instantly alarmed when my man told me this story when he came home that night (carrying a bag full of fake mozzarella).
 Wouldn’t you think that the offer of a new wife along with a new job would be tempting for a globetrotting man with an adventurous spirit?